Learning Pool Shots: Left and Right English

 Here's a way you can practice your reverse English, or spin put on the cue ball in the opposite direction of the shot.

-The cue ball is being aimed to the right of the center pocket.
+Consider this scenario: The cue ball is being aimed to the right of the center pocket.
 We'd expect it to keep traveling in that direction down the table, toward the bottom right corner.

 However, by putting English on it, we can direct the cue ball back to the bottom side pocket, a shot that doesn't even seem possible at first glance.
 Remember, to shorten the angle you need to apply English in the opposite direction of the shot.
 The shot is to the right, so we need to hit the cue ball to the left of center.